conoroshea1996/elderJsTest/src/routes/blog/employee-referral-program-hirehive.md

 ---
-title: "Maintaining an employee referral program with HireHive"
+title: 'Maintaining an employee referral program with HireHive'
-date: "2017-12-04"
+date: '2017-12-04'
 categories:
-  - "hirehive-updates"
+  - 'hirehive-updates'
-slug: "employee-referral-program-hirehive"
+slug: 'employee-referral-program-hirehive'
-seoTitle: ""
+seoTitle: ''
-seoDescription: "There are so many moving parts in an employee referral program, it can be difficult to maintain.
-Want to know how HireHive can make referrals effortless?"
+seoDescription: 'There are so many moving parts in an employee referral program, it can be difficult to maintain.
+Want to know how HireHive can make referrals effortless?'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/dandelion-808255_960_720.jpg"
+coverImage: '/images/dandelion-808255_960_720.jpg'
 ---

 _There are so many moving parts in an employee referral program, it can be difficult to maintain.
 Not with [HireHive Recruitment Software](https://hirehive.com/).
 Want to know how your favourite recruiting software tool can make employee referrals effortless for you and your team?_